DDMitev/personal-portfolio/README.md

 ## Admin Features

 The portfolio includes a hidden admin mode for project management:
-- **Access**: Type "admindev" anywhere on the gallery page to trigger the admin login
-- **Authentication**: Use password "d3v2025" (or alternatives: "admin", "dev2025")
 - **Project Management**:
   - Add new projects
   - Edit existing projects